brianklaas/blog/_posts/2019-05-31-Using-AWS-Step-Functions-In-CFML-Part-10.markdown

 Nearly all AWS services have limits on one or more aspects of the service.
 Lambda, for example, has a [limit of 1,000 concurrent Lambda executions](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) in any AWS account.
 Any single invocation also cannot run for longer than 15 minutes.
 Transcribe has a [limit of 10 invocations per second on the StartTranscriptionJob function](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits-amazon-transcribe) and an overall limit of 100 concurrent transcription jobs per account.
 Translate will not translate requests that are [longer than 5,000 bytes in size](https://docs.aws.amazon.com/translate/latest/dg/limits-guidelines.html).
 Polly's SynthesizeSpeech operation has a [limit of 3000 characters per operation](https://docs.aws.amazon.com/polly/latest/dg/limits.html).

-All of these limits must be handled in any code we write that uses these servcies.
+All of these limits must be handled in any code we write that uses these services.
 This means keeping track of simultaneous executions, or chunking text into separate blocks for translation or speech.
 If you do happen to reach a service limit, or your requests get throttled by AWS because of internal load on the service, you probably don't want your whole workflow to error out.
 You want to be able to try things again, in the hopes that service capacity has eased or limits have been reset due to the passage of time.

 You could write all of the if-then-else, switching, branching, and tracking code to handle this yourself.
 You could store state in DynamoDB every step of the way to see what specific task failed and where, how many retries you have attempted, how many retries you have left, and so on.
 You could add hundreds (or thousands) of lines of code to your workflow to handle this.